sindresorhus/pure/readme.md

 ## Install

 Can be installed with `npm` or manually.
-Requires git 2.0.0+ and ZSH 5.0.0+.
+Requires git 2.0.0+ and zsh 5.2+.
+Older versions of zsh are known to work, but they are **not** recommended.

 ### npm